Hudson pitches 6 scoreless, Cardinals beat Rockies 6-0

 Rockies: OF David Dahl (right high ankle sprain) is at least a week to 10 days away from resuming baseball activities.

 Cardinals: OF José Martínez (right A/C joint sprain) will leave tomorrow to begin a rehab assignment at Double-A Springfield.
 2B Kolten Wong left the game in the seventh after fouling a ball off of his right foot.
+X-rays were negative and Wong is considered day-to-day.

+“I’ve fouled ball off my toes hundreds of times, but God this one takes the cake man,” Wong said.
+“That was a lot of pain.
+I’m glad no fracture.
+I’ll be back in a couple of days.”

 UP NEXT